tylerlong/react-subx/README.md

 A good state container should meet the following 3 criteria:

-1. minimize computation
+1. Minimize computation
-1. minimize rendering (of frontend framework, such as React)
+1. Minimize rendering (of frontend framework, such as React)
-1. minimize the burden of developers
+1. Minimize the burden of developers

-#### minimize computation
+#### Minimize computation

 Use as many [computed properties](https://github.com/tylerlong/subx#computed-properties) as necessary.
 SubX is smart enough to cache computed properties to avoid computation.

-#### minimize rendering
+#### Minimize rendering

 When working together with a frontend framework such as React, it is important to control the number of re-render.
 Lots of re-render often leads to performance issues.